GALLERY PRESS

 Vigor Sagerov

 was a daring and intelligent man.
 He was very sophisticated and precise.
 His passion was the mystery and unknown.
 His ambition was to find a way to represent the invisible.
 He believed in science, but also in mysticism.
-At one point, he recognized the other side of life, the unfairness.
+At one point, he recognized the other side of reality, called unfairness.
 He became a communist and fighter for human rights.
 Soon after, he was killed because an important person did not like his progressive ideas.

 Visio Sagerinni